marc-jones/phd_thesis/content/04_website/02_database_and_user_interface.md

 The time points contain information on the gene expression value and associated metadata, such as the size of the confidence interval for the expression value, the time point at which that value was measured, and the *B. napus* variety and tissue from which the sample was taken.
 Structuring the measurements as such allows the website to be extensible, as additional measurements can be added to the list and annotated with applicable metadata without having to change measurements already in the list.
 The final component of a gene entry is the homology information.
-This is precomputed for each gene using sequence conservation (section TODO).
+This is precomputed for each gene using sequence conservation (section \ref{section:methods:sequencesimilarity}).
 The Arabidopsis Genome Initiative (AGI) identifier and the gene symbol information allow users to search for *B. napus* genes.
 As many *B. napus* genes are reported in terms of the Arabidopsis gene to which they exhibit sequence conservation[@guo_mutations_2014; @mimida_terminal_1999; @tadege_control_2001] this seems a reasonable method by which to search for relevant *B. napus* genes.
 The Highest Scoring Pair (HSP) information is used to rank which Arabidopsis genes have the highest sequence conservation to the *B. napus* gene.